EIG-Research/Retirement-Analysis-Urban-Rural/README.md

 1. Random forests do well with combining categorical and numerical data types; our model has both.
 2. It handles non-lineary relationships; and like all non-parametric estimators makes minimnal assumptions about the underlying distribution.
 3. Random forests are robust, being built on n-many decision trees, which makes it well-equiped to manage noisy data, and high-variance trees.
 This is particularly useful for the SIPP, which is noisy.
-4. It allows for comparisons between feature importance
+4. It allows for constructing probability predictions of dependent variables based on different input values of independent variables.

-Our random forest models are built on 500 decision trees.
-Additionally, to construct a confidence interval for the random forest's performance we run each random forest 100 times, which gives a mean and standard deviation of outcome estimates.
+Our random forest models consist of 500 decision trees.
+After estimating the model using SIPP data, we use it to predict the probabilities that a set of agents with different attributes will have access to an employer-based retirement plan.
+We start with a representative agent with median age, education, income, and employer size, living in a metropolitan area and working in the largest industry group.
+We perturb each variable by changing its value to its minimum and maximum and report how much the predicted probability changes as a result.
+The process is repeated 100 times and averaged to obtain more precise predictions.